USA Rugby League: USA Pioneers

+A women's USA Pioneers side played in the Americas qualification tournament for the 2026 Women's Rugby League World Cup as a result of Brazil's late withdrawal.
+Naturally, they were unable to take a qualification spot if victorious.
+They played Canada who received as semi-final bye as the highest ranked side, and Jamaica who lost their semi-final against the United States.
+The Pioneers lost 0–80 to Canada, and 12–48 to Jamaica, finishing last.

 Presidents Barbarians

 The USARL established another team to play a second match against the New Zealand Police and to 'curtain-raise' the 2014 USARL National Championship between the Philadelphia Fight and the Jacksonville Axemen.
 This representative consisted of overseas-imports from Australia, New Zealand, United Kingdom and France; similar to Super League's Exiles.
 They were beaten by the Kiwis 16–46.